overleaf/object-persistor/README.md

+⚠️ This repository has been migrated into [`overleaf/overleaf`](https://github.com/overleaf/overleaf).
+See the [monorepo announcement](https://github.com/overleaf/overleaf/issues/923) for more info. ⚠️

+---

 # @overleaf/object-persistor

 Stores arbitrary objects in multiple backends, with support for falling back to a secondary backend if the object can't be found in the primary.